 - Grease only the bottom of a 3 x 5.75 x 2.5-in mini loaf pan.

-- In a medium bowl stir together the mashed banana, egg, yogurt, oil, and vanilla.
-Add the flour, sugar, baking soda, cinnamon, and salt.
+- Peel the banana, add to a medium bowl, and mash well with a fork.
+Add the egg, yogurt, oil, and vanilla, and whisk well to combine.
+Then add the flour, sugar, baking soda, cinnamon, and salt.
 Stir until just combined and small lumps remain.

 - Pour batter into your prepared pan and bake until a toothpick inserted in the center is free of crumbs, about 24 to 28 minutes.

-- Allow bread to cool for at least 10 minutes before removing from pan to cool completely on a baking rack.
+- Allow the bread to cool for at least 10 minutes before removing it from the pan to cool completely on a baking rack.

-Recipe adapted from the America's Test Kitchen Complete Cooking For Two Cookbook (←affiliate link).
+Recipe adapted from America's Test Kitchen Banana Bread.